from paper prototype to playtest.

 before the session ends.

 Game design students prototype on paper because code is the bottleneck.
-MakeMode Games removes it: describe the mechanic and the feeling, watch a playable prototype build, and share one link the whole class plays on their phones — on European infrastructure your programme is actually allowed to deploy.
+MakeMode Games removes it: describe the mechanic and the feeling, watch a playable prototype build, and share one link the whole class plays on their phones.
+It runs on European infrastructure your programme is actually allowed to deploy.

 built for how game design is taught.